williamjxj/face-swap-poc/docs/README.md

 ## 🔄 Last Updated

-This documentation structure was reorganized on **$(date)** to provide clearer navigation and up-to-date information reflecting the current project state.
+This documentation was last updated on **January 2025** to reflect the current project state and fix deployment issues.

 ---